Save on these medications!

 Frequently Asked Questions

-You may not be able to take levothyroxine if you have certain medical conditions.
+You may not be able to use levothyroxine if you have certain medical conditions.
 Tell your doctor if you have an untreated or uncontrolled adrenal gland disorder, a thyroid disorder called thyrotoxicosis, or if you have any recent or current symptoms of a heart attack.

 Levothyroxine should not be used to treat obesity or weight problems.